| || |

 • Hickory Street, from Church to Oakland

-Minor construction activities expected to begin in May.
+Minor construction activities began in May.
 Roadway reconstruction is expected to occur in August.

 Roller compacted concrete is new to most of California, but it has been successfully used for years in states like Texas and Kansas.
 It’s a durable road surface which can last 20–25 years without maintenance, while typical asphalt requires resurfacing every 7–10 years.
 The installation of roller compacted concrete cost about 20% less than asphalt.
 By using concrete instead of asphalt, we can better use our limited funding to repair more Roseville streets.
 This lighter colored surface also means cooler roads during the day and brighter roads at night.